mikejgray/ovos-rust-messagebus/README.md

 cargo test
 ```

-...except we don't have tests.
+...except we don't have very many tests.
 Please feel free to contribute!

 ### Contributing